andrevidela/dev-notes/docs/TASKS.md

 inherit the number of the project they belong to.

 # Mailbox :
-  - [ ] Write abstract for Dependent types talk in March
   - [ ] Use idris-hedgehog to generate functions for equilibrium checking
     - NOTE: The goal is to, given a pair of types, generate all functions from one type to the other. `(a, b : Type) -> Stream (a -> b)`